h4ck3rm1k3/db-docs/index.md

   Port int
   // Name of the database.
   Database string
-  // Username for authentication.
+  // Username (for authentication).
   User string
-  // Password for authentication.
+  // Password (for authentication).
   Password string
   // A path of a UNIX socket file.
 Leave blank if using host and port.
   Socket string